 Myth #6: Dogs humping means doing “it”

-Another common misunderstanding, dogs humping each other aren't actually doing "it".
+Another common misunderstanding, dogs humping each other aren't doing "it."
 I think we all know what "it" means.
 Dogs humping each other is perfectly normal and are just playing around and usually an act of dominance.

 Myth #7: Warm and dry nose means a sick dog